aneveux/dotfiles/README.md

 I'm using [Manjaro](https://manjaro.org/) as my main operating system for years now.
 My window manager is [i3-gaps](https://github.com/Airblader/i3), a fork of [i3wm](https://i3wm.org/).

-To complete my desktop environment, I'm using [Polybar](https://polybar.github.io/) to manage my status bar, [Rofi](https://github.com/davatorium/rofi) as my application launcher, [Dunst](https://dunst-project.org/) for managing notifications.
+To complete my desktop environment, I'm using [i3blocks](https://vivien.github.io/i3blocks/) to manage my status bar, [Rofi](https://github.com/davatorium/rofi) as my application launcher, [Dunst](https://dunst-project.org/) for managing notifications.

 I'm using [zsh](https://www.zsh.org/), nowadays completed by [Prezto](https://github.com/sorin-ionescu/prezto) (after years of using [oh-my-zsh](https://ohmyz.sh/)).

+Almost everything is using the [Dracula theme](https://draculatheme.com/), but I tend to change it once in a while.

 And you'll find plenty of other things here and there in that repository, from the code editors I use to some helpful programs I find interesting.